 Beginning with the drafting of the Constitution itself up to the present day, there have been intense arguments made both for and against the rights of citizens to form a "well-regulated militia" as set forth in the Second Amendment.
-The arguments have become more impassioned in recent years due to the rising number of incidents of school and mass shootings.
+The arguments have become more impassioned in recent years due to the rising number of incidents of school and other mass shootings.
 This volume analyzes documents that have played a significant role in the attempt to balance the long tradition of gun culture in this country with calls for gun control, including: The Second Amendment; St. George Tucker, Blackstone's Commentaries; No Treason by Lysander Spooner; U.S. v.
 Miller; District of Columbia v.
 Heller and Firearms in America: Personal Liberty versus Collective Responsibility.

 Each in-depth chapter provides a thorough commentary and analysis of each primary source document, often reprinted in its entirety.
 Commentary includes a Summary, Overview, Defining Moment, Author Biography, Detailed Document Analysis, and discussion of Essential Themes.